alchrabas/pyslate/README.md

  - support for special structures to use by translator directly in translation text
  - powerful fallback abilities in case that some variant of tag is missing
  - possibility injecting Python code into translations using decorators and custom functions
+ - support for languages significantly different than English, based on practical knowledge and years of experience

 Simple example
 --------------